momochi000/typewar/README.md

 stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
 Will need to make it harder for someone who can type really fast.
+#### Improve damage calculation
+Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
+Should happen in the resolveAttack and resolveDefense private methods in the battle manager
 #### Display incorrect characters count typed along with correct characters.
 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One